Cody-W-Tucker/kerby-website/README.md

 2. Pricing stays the same.
 3. Recreate "NEW" starburst image with images/yearly/Jumbo_New_template_Full.psd
    - Export as images/yearly/{current year +1}/Jumbo_New_HeadEmUp_Ad_23.png size 869 x 1280
-4. Replace old "NEW" image with "NEW" starburst image.
+4. Replace the old "NEW" image with the "NEW" starburst image.
    - Under the image update the calendar title and style: Head 'Em Up Move 'Em Out #HMO17
    - Replicate any text style provided on the website.
    - Description change: CALLING ALL HANDS...
 We've got cattle to move!
 It's always fun to see a nice bunch of calves coming off grass.
 "Head 'Em Up Move 'Em Out" puts you front and center in the middle of the action and makes you want to blurt out... _get along little doggie!_